Introduction

 A 5f light blue can sometimes be found in collections.
 This is not a variety, the colour of these has been chemically altered to make them attractive to collectors.

-Above are covers and Contents of Special Presentation Booklets issued for use by U.P.U. members and as gifts for important officials.
-There is also a red cover and there may be others.
+Above is the cover of the first Special Presentation Booklet issued for use by U.P.U. members and as gifts for important officials.
 Inside are three pages with samples of the 18 stamps in the above set, plus three further pages with samples of a 1f, 2f, and 15f postcard.
+To see the booklet in detail please click here.

 The General Su Ping-Wen Overprint

-General Su Ping-Wen mutinied against the Government of Manchukuo and Japanese rule on 27th September 1932.
-Initially he was quite successful and was able to capture and hold the towns of Hailar and Manchouli before being forced to retreat with his army into Russia in December of the same year.
+General Su Ping-Wen was the Chinese Commander in charge of the Manchurian troops guarding the Chinese Eastern Railway, based at Hailar.
+He mutinied against the Government of Manchukuo and Japanese rule on 27th September 1932.
+Initially he was quite successful and was able to sieze and hold the towns of Hailar and Manchouli before being forced to retreat with his army into Russia in December of the same year.
 The railway to Siberia runs through Manchouli and as a consequence of the occupation, mail to Europe from Manchukuo had to be diverted via America or Canada, or else via Suez.

 During the time General Su Ping-Wen was in control he required post offices within the captured area to overprint stamps with a wooden chop - four characters reading "Chinese Postal Administration".
 This chop was applied in black or vermillion and was intended to be placed over the five characters at the top of the first regular issue stamps that read "Manchu State Postal Administration".